pablocru/imaengine.org/src/content/blogPost/industries/mockup-02.md

 ---
 title: Current Trends in IIoT Adoption
 tabTitle: Current Trends in IIoT Adoption
+cardTitle: Current Trends in IIoT Adoption
+cardDescription: >-
+  Cutting-edge technologies and latest trends that transform the industrial landscape
 seoTitle: Current Trends in IIoT Adoption | Industry Insights
 seoDescription: >-
   Explore the latest trends in IIoT adoption across various industries.
 Understand how